 At any rate, This is what I look to first to track GOOD traffic.

 I like to keep an eye on what pages are getting traffic.
 Seeing pages that get traffic from Organic Search means that people are actively seeking that info.
 Pages that get traffic from social media traffic could mean the content is good or maybe the blog graphic is attractive or the headline is killer – hard to totally know.
+However, using a Facebook or Instagram post scheduling tool and analytics, you can find the right time to post on social media so that you get more views and increase traffic.

 In Google Analytics, to view your pages that get organic traffic go to Behavior > Site Content > All Pages THEN filter all your traffic that came from “google”.
 Look at these pages to see what kind of content is getting you the most the traffic based on what people are searching for.